newmexicoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Another alternative is for the interested parent to seek a child support modification based on a change in circumstances.

-The New Mexico laws empower either parent to demand (in writing) that the other parent presents their financial records.
+The New Mexico laws empower either parent to demand (in writing) that the other parent present their financial records.
 This exchange can be done once a year.
-Contained on these financial records is:
+Contained on these financial records are:

 • That individual’s tax returns for the previous year